harvard-dce/mo-scaler/README.md

 get to 10 workers,) and exit with a complaint about the cluster not having enough workers available.
 With the `--scale-available` flag the process will only warn about not having enough workers and spin up the 7 available.

-### Autoscaling

-The `scale auto` command executes one of a set of configurable scaling mechanism.
-The currently implemented options are defined via classes in `moscaler/autoscalers.py`.o

-* `LayerLoad`
-* `LayerLoadPlusOnlineWorkers`
-* `HighLoadJobs`

-#### LayerLoad

-`LayerLoad` uses the value of an Opsworks layer's cloudwatch metric to decide when to scale up/down.

-#### LayerLoadPlusOnlineWorkers

-`LayerLoadPlusOnlineWorkers` is a slight variation on `LayerLoad` that takes into account the number of existing online workers when deciding to scale up.

-#### HighLoadJobs

-`HighLoadJobs` uses data from the Matterhorn statistics API.
-Note that `HighLoadJobs` is problematic due to the less-than-desirable behavior of Matterhorn's job dispatching logic.

-#### Environment variable settings

-These are the settings that apply to both implementations:

-* `AUTOSCALE_TYPE`: Selects which method to use: one of either "LayerLoad" or "HighLoadJobs"

-* `AUTOSCALE_UP_THRESHOLD`: Value that the scaling mechanism should use when determining whether to start more workers.

-* `AUTOSCALE_DOWN_THRESHOLD`: Value that the scaling mechanism should use when determining whether to stop workers.

-* `AUTOSCALE_INCREMENT`: How many workers to start per scale up event

-* `AUTOSCALE_DOWN_INCREMENT`: How many workers to stop per scale down event

-* `AUTOSCALE_PAUSE_INTERVAL`: How long (in seconds) after a successful scale up (or down, conceivably) event to block additional scale up (or down) events in order to allow the starting (or stopping) of workers to influence the overall workload of the cluster. **Note**: the `LayerLoad` autoscaler currently only pauses when scaling up.

-Specific to the `LayerLoad` mechanism:

-* `AUTOSCALE_LAYERLOAD_METRIC`: name of the cloudwatch metric that should be queried when determining whether to start/stop workers

-* `AUTOSCALE_LAYERLOAD_LAYER_ID`: id of the Opsworks layer for which the metric should be queried

-* `AUTOSCALE_LAYERLOAD_SAMPLE_COUNT`: number of metric datapoints to sample.

-* `AUTOSCALE_LAYERLOAD_SAMPLE_PERIOD`: granularity of the datapoints.

-For some context on the LayerLoad settings it would probably be helpful to review the docs for the boto3 CloudWatch client's `get_metric_statistics` method, which is what these config values eventually get passed to.

-#### Billing considerations
+## Autoscaling

+The `scale auto` command executes the autoscaling strategies defined in the autoscale configuration.
+Configuration can be provided via the `-c` option or the `AUTOSCALE_CONFIG` env var, either of which can contain a json string or point to a json file.

+The autoscaling configuration defines one or more "strategies" that tell the autoscaler what to use as the source(s) for scale up/down decisions.
+Each strategy has a set of corresponding settings (thresholds, metric name, etc).
+There are also a few top-level settings that affect all strategies.

+See [`autoscale.json.example`](./autoscale.json.example) for an example configuration.

+### top-level options

+* `increment_up` - number of workers to attempt to start per scale up event
+* `increment_down` - number of workers to attempt to stop per scale down event
+* `pause_cycles` - following a successful scale up event the auto scaler will "pause" for this many execution cycles in order to allow the starting workers to come online and influence the workload of the cluster.

+### Strategies

+There are currently two strategy methods implemented: `cloudwatch` which consults a cloudwatch metric, and `queued_jobs` which queries Matterhorn to get the count of jobs which are currently queued up waiting to be dispatced to workers. *Note that, as of this writing, the number of queued Matterhorn jobs is soon to be available as a cloudwatch metric, which means the `queued_jobs` strategy should probably be considered deprecated.*

+Example:

+in your `autoscale.json`...

+    "strategies": [
+        {
+          "method": "cloudwatch",
+          "name": "layer load",
+          "settings": {
+            "metric": "load_1",
+            "layer_name": "Workers",
+            "namespace": "AWS/OpsWorks",
+            "up_threshold": 10.0,
+            "down_threshold": 8.0,
+            "up_threshold_online_workers_multiplier": 1
+          }
+        }
+    ]...

+Each configured strategy must have both of

+* `method` - "cloudwatch" or "queued_jobs".
+(This corresponds to a method on the `moscaler.autoscale.Autoscaler` class.)
+* `name` - unique name for the strategy settings.
+Primarily to distinguish the execution of the strategy in the logs.

+#### cloudwatch

+Scales up/down based on values retreived from cloudwatch.

+* `metric` - name of the metric to retrieve
+* `layer_name` - name of the layer to query metrics for.
+* `instance_name` (not shown) - fetch metrics for a specific instance rather than a whole layer. e.g., `"instance_name": "admin1"`
+* `up_threshold` - all metric datapoints recieved from cloudwatch must equal or exceed this value for a scale up event to be triggered
+* `down_threshold` - all datapoints must be less than this value for a scale down event to be triggered
+* `up_threshold_online_worker_multiplier` - if defined, the `up_threshold` value will
+  be increased by the number of current online workers multiplied by this value.

+Optional settings:

+* `sample_count` - number of metric datapoints to sample.
+Default is 3.
+* `sample_period` - granularity of the datapoints in seconds.
+Default is 60.

+For some context on the cloudwatch strategies it might be helpful to review the docs for the boto3 CloudWatch client's `get_metric_statistics` method, which is what these config values eventually get passed to.

+#### queued_jobs

+Don't use this one.
+Fetching the queued jobs metric from cloudwatch is better as it allows the scaler to get several datapoints across a span of time.

+### Billing considerations

 When an ec2 instance is started it is billed for 1 hour of usage, regardless of how much of that hour it is actually running.
 Therefore, it is potentially costly to